 In some cases, a victim’s continued quality of life is severely impacted by the actions of the criminal which can be both from physical injuries and certainly from being affected mentally.

 If you feel like you have been left with any lasting physical or psychological injury after you have been the target of a violent criminal or being injured because of a criminal act, then claiming compensation is one of your legal rights.
-Whilst winning financial compensation may not make up for the hurt which you have suffered, any money which you receive can be put towards improving your quality of life, so that you do not have to be defined by your injury.
+Whilst winning crime compensation may not make up for the hurt which you have suffered, any money which you receive can be put towards improving your quality of life, so that you do not have to be defined by your injury.

 What Types Of Criminal Injuries Claims Are There?